srakshanasub17/Digital_Stress_Mirror/README.md

 - Reports – Stores generated reports.

 The relationships between these entities help track user behavior and generate stress analysis reports.
+---
+## Database Schema Creation

+The database schema for the Digital Stress Mirror project defines the structure of the database and the relationships between tables.
+It includes tables for storing user information, device usage data, stress assessment results, and generated reports.
+The schema ensures organized data storage and supports efficient stress analysis and report generation.